The Oodnadatta Track (OT) is certainly the most historic Outback track

-This was the time when the story of the Australian camels began.
-Without the ships of the desert exploring the vast Australian inland would have been even harder.
+This was the time when the story of camels in Australia and Afghan cameleers began.
+Without the ships of the desert, exploring the vast Australian inland would have been even harder.

 Coming from the south take the Hawker-Leigh Creek Road that passes by the Flinders Ranges.
 The bitumen ends in Lyndhurst.

-On my last trip to this region a few years ago roadworks were in progress, and locals in Marree told me that the route from Marree to Lyndhurst is going to be sealed very soon.
+On my last trip to this region a few years ago roadwork was in progress, and locals in Marree told me that the route from Marree to Lyndhurst is going to be sealed very soon.
 However, although there are a couple of sealed sections between Lyndhurst and Marree now, there are still long stretches of unsealed road.
 The distance from Lyndhurst to Marree is 79km.